openedx/edx-documentation/en_us/open_edx_release_notes/source/ficus.rst

   types, including checkbox and text input problems, have been updated to make identifying and responding to these problems easier.

-* Navigating among questions and reviewing survey results easier in the survey tool is now easier.
+* Navigating among questions and reviewing survey results in the survey tool is now easier.

 * The contrast has been increased on the sign-in page for Open edX sites.

-* In Insights, the <title> element on learner pages now indicates the correct view when you switch between learner roster view and learner view.
+* In Insights, the `<title>` element on learner pages now indicates the correct view when you switch between learner roster view and learner view.

-* Reorganized the HTML structure of the Progress page to be more accessible.
+* The HTML structure of the **Progress** page has been reorganized to be more accessible.

-* The course Home page now uses heading levels 1-5 in a way that screen readers can more easily process.
+* The course **Home** page now uses heading levels 1-5 in a way that screen readers can more easily process.

-* For custom JavaScript problems, the jsinput tag includes a title attribute that helps orient non-visual learners.
+* For custom JavaScript problems, the `jsinput` tag includes a `title` attribute that helps orient non-visual learners.

 * The video playback and volume sliders are now visible when learners view videos in high contrast mode.

-* Made the visual chart on the Progress page more accessible to learners who use keyboards and screen readers.
+* Made the visual chart on the **Progress** page more accessible to learners who use keyboards and screen readers.